"

 Endotherms and Ectotherms

-Animals can be divided into two groups: some maintain a constant body temperature in the face of differing environmental temperatures, while others have a body temperature that is the same as their environment and thus varies with the environment.
-Animals that rely on external temperatures to set their body temperature are ectotherms.
-This group has been called cold-blooded, but the term may not apply to an animal in the desert with a very warm body temperature.
-In contrast to ectotherms, poikilotherms are animals with constantly varying internal temperatures.
-While all ectotherms are technically poikilotherms, the term poikilotherm refers to animals whose internal temperature fluctuates naturally with the surrounding environmental conditions.
+Animals are also classified based on the constancy of their internal temperature as homeotherms or poikilotherms.
+A homeotherm is an animal that maintains a relatively constant body temperature in the face of environmental changes.
+Conversely, a poikilotherm is an animal whose internal body temperature fluctuates naturally and varies with the surrounding environmental conditions.
 For example, a fish in a cold lake will have a lower body temperature, while the same fish in a warmer environment will have a higher body temperature.
-Poikilotherms do not regulate their internal heat, and their metabolic processes are directly influenced by the environmental temperature.
+Poikilotherms generally do not actively regulate their internal heat to keep it constant, and thus their metabolic processes are directly influenced by the environmental temperature.

 Figure Descriptions